-We’re pretty pleased with our new flat, you can even have a nosy gawp at our flat tour.
+We’re pretty pleased with our new rental flat, you can even have a nosy gawp at our flat tour.
 We live in a basement flat or basement apartment if you’re feeling fancy (or American) with our own entrance and small outside space (enough room to grow a few veggies in pots and sneakily dry our washing/store our bikes).
-We have two bedrooms and a good amount of living space (plus good storage) and are paying half the price of someone in the same building living in a one bedroom flat, just because we have live below stairs.
-So m’dears, if you’re looking to move anytime soon look at out for deals in basement flats.
+We have two bedrooms and a good amount of living space (plus good storage) and are paying the rent of half the price of someone in the same building living in a one bedroom flat, just because we have live below stairs.
+So my ’dears, if you’re looking to move anytime soon look at out for deals in basement flats.

-Basement living takes some getting used to, and we’ve only been here for a couple of months but here’s what I’ve learnt so far.
+Here is the ideas for basement living takes some getting used to, and we’ve plans only been here for a couple of months but here’s what I’ve learnt so far.

 6 Things to know about basement flats